The following conditions require you to repay your loan:

 Loan servicers and repayment information

-Heartland ECSI is the new loan servicer that manages Perkins and university student loan repayments.
+Heartland ECSI is the new loan servicer that manages California DREAM, Perkins, and University Student Loans.

-- Make sure your address and contact information is update with your loan servicers
+- Make sure your address and contact information is updated with your loan servicers

 - You will be contacted by a loan servicer within 3 months of graduating (or requiring repayment)